Abdulaziz Al Sheikh

-Biography
+Early life

-Sheikh Abdulaziz Al Sheikh is a member of the Al ash-Sheikh family.
-In 1969-70 he assumed leadership at the Sheikh Muhammad Bin Ibrahim Mosque in Dukhna, Riyadh.
+Abdulaziz Al Sheikh was born in Mecca, Saudi Arabia on 30 November 1943.
+He was a member of the Al ash-Sheikh family.
+In 1969–70 he assumed leadership at the Sheikh Muhammad bin Ibrahim Mosque in Dukhna, Riyadh.
 In 1979 he was appointed assistant professor at the College of Sharia, Mecca.

+Grand Mufti of Saudi Arabia

-In June 1999, Al Sheikh was appointed Grand Mufti of Saudi Arabia by King Fahd, following the death of Grand Mufti Abdulaziz Bin Baz.
+In June 1999, King Fahd appointed Al Sheikh as Grand Mufti of Saudi Arabia, following the death of Grand Mufti Abdulaziz Bin Baz.

 Proclamations

-Following Pope Benedict XVI's quotation of a Byzantine emperor in a lecture, the Grand Mufti called the pope's statement "lies", adding that they "show that reconciliation between religions is impossible".
+Following Pope Benedict XVI's quotation of a Byzantine emperor in a lecture, the grand mufti called the Pope's statement "lies", adding that they "show that reconciliation between religions is impossible".

+In 2005, he issued a fatwa banning forced marriages; in 2018, he backed the decision allowing women to drive.

 In 2007, the Grand Mufti announced plans to demolish the Green Dome and flatten the dome.

 On 15 March 2012, the Grand Mufti declared that, "All churches in the Arabian Peninsula must be destroyed".
 This declaration caused criticism from some Christian officeholders.
 Roman Catholic bishops in Germany and Austria responded sharply to his fatwa, concerned about the human rights of non-Muslims working in the Persian Gulf region.
 Russian Orthodox Metropolitan Mark, Archbishop of Yegoryevsk, said the ruling was "alarming".
 Most of the world overlooked the statement.
 Mehmet Görmez, the most senior imam in Turkey, blasted Al Sheikh's call to "destroy all the churches" in the Persian Gulf region, saying that the announcement totally contradicted the peaceful teachings of Islam.
 Görmez, the president of Diyanet İşleri Başkanlığı (Presidency of Religious Affairs), said he could not accept Al Sheikh's fatwa, adding that it ran contrary to the centuries-old Islamic teachings of tolerance and the sanctity of institutions belonging to other religions.

 In April 2012, the Grand Mufti issued a fatwa allowing ten-year-old girls to marry insisting that girls are ready for marriage by age 10 or 12: "Our mothers and grandmothers got married when they were barely 12.
 Good upbringing makes a girl ready to perform all marital duties at that age."
-However, he is opposed to the practice of marrying off very young girls to older men, emphasizing its incongruence with Islamic tradition.
+However, he was opposed to the practice of marrying off very young girls to older men, emphasizing its incongruence with Islamic tradition.

 In June 2013, Al Sheikh issued a fatwa demanding the destruction of statues of horses placed in a roundabout in Jizan: "The sculptures [must] be removed because they are a great sin and are prohibited under Sharia".